hippogriffin/ess-helm/README.md

 changes to templates or values in the subcharts you must either re-run this directly or use `./scripts/construct_helm_charts.sh` as above which also updates the Helm dependencies.

-The test cluster can be taken down by running `./scripts/destroy_test_cluster.sh`
+The test cluster can be taken down by running `./scripts/destroy_test_cluster.sh`.

+### User Values

+Each chart has a Git ignored folder at `charts/<chart name>/user_values`.
+Any `.yaml` placed in this directory will not be committed to Git.

 ### Inspecting temlates